miloszowi/demandify/README.md

 ## Quick Start
 Clone the repository
 ```
-$ git clone git@github.com:miloszowi/querify.git
+$ git clone git@github.com:miloszowi/demandify.git
 ```
 run
 ```
 $ docker/start
 ```
-to setup everything at once - querify should be available on localhost.
+to setup everything at once - demandify should be available on localhost.

 ## Running tests
-Querify uses the following to analyse & test code:
+Demandify uses the following to analyse & test code:
 - **phpunit** for unit, integration & functional tests
 - **phpstan** for static code analysis
 - **csfixer** for detecting code standards